plan44/p44lrgraphics/README.md

 License
 -------

-p44utils are licensed under the GPLv3 License (see COPYING).
+p44lrgraphics is licensed under the GPLv3 License (see COPYING).

 If that's a problem for your particular application, I am open to provide a commercial license, please contact me at [luz@plan44.ch](mailto:luz@plan44.ch).